Abibubble/ms4-lead-shot-hazard/README.md

 ---

 ## Credits

 ### Code

 * [Font Awesome](https://fontawesome.com/): Library of icons used for social media and download links.
 * This website was made following the tutorials of Code institute for the Boutique Ado project by Chris Zielinski.
 * [Django Documentation](https://docs.djangoproject.com/en/3.2/) has been used to ensure correct syntax usage throughout the code.
 * [Stack Overflow](https://stackoverflow.com/) has been used to help with deciphering the django error codes.
+* [Chris Anstey](https://github.com/ansteychris), a Digital Experience Lead at Google, for the discussion we had about Lighthouse vs WebPageTest.

 ### Content

 * All content was created by [Abi Harrison](https://github.com/Abibubble).
 * [Click here to view links to all sites I used for research or testing](static/docs/LINKS.md)

-### Testing
-* [Chris Anstey](https://github.com/ansteychris), a Digital Experience Lead at Google, for the discussion we had about Lighthouse vs WebPageTest.

 ### Media

 * All media on this site is owned by Lead Shot Hazard.
 * As a member of Lead Shot Hazard, I own joint rights to use all media and images of the band.

 ### Acknowledgements

 * My mentor, Antonio Rodriguez, at [Code Institute](https://codeinstitute.net/), for continuous helpful feedback and support.
 * [Eve Crabb](https://github.com/evecrabb), for her support through my learning, for being a sounding board for bug fixes, and for being the best boss ever.
 * The team at [Code Institute](https://codeinstitute.net/), for teaching me the necessary skills to create this site.